5 Typical Causes of Engine Overheating

 At such situations, the car engine can stop working, moreover the seals and the gaskets can be damaged seriously when exposing to high temperatures that they can not handle.
 In all cases, overheating can badly invade the car and even you have too much money, you can’t do anything to fix it.
 So this is why it is crucial to know the causes of engine overheating and how to deal with such a situation.

 The Typical Causes Of Engine Overheating

 It must be annoying when you are driving to catch an urgent meeting but suddenly steam starts spewing from under the hood, and you have to pull over somewhere.
 What is more terrifying is the possibility of an expensive fix because overheating could be extremely damaging for various parts in your car.
 Let’s find out some causes of the engine overheating:

-The main culprit is the air that enters the system through the leak.
+The air that enters the system through the leak is one of the possible causes of engine overheating.
 The coolant drips through the puncture, creating space for air to get sucked in.
 The air takes the shape of a big bubble, known as an airlock, and occupies the top part of the system.
 The coolant can’t push through it to reach the engine, causing the overheating.

 It’s an annoying problem in cold weather, especially in those places where temperature drop below the freezing point.
 If the coolant is not high-quality, it can get concentrated and cause a blockage.
 Such a condition will result in engine overheating and damage the radiator.

 It can bring about the same symptoms of the gelled coolant.
 Sometimes, a defected thermostat, mineral deposit, or a foreign object can block the liquid from flowing through the radiator to disperse heat.

 Engine oil itself helps with the cooling process and prevents the buildup of excessive heat.
 In fact, the fuel removes 75% to 80% of the unused heat in the engine.
 It also keeps various parts properly lubricated, reducing friction and the subsequent overheating.